chegermiller/elwha-dgs/PointCountPy/README.md

     c.
 For each subimage draw a line for each of the points in the photo.
         - The current grain to label will be colored yellow
         - Pressing delete will undo and pressing enter will submit the subimage
-8. After everything is done, the output excel file should be filled in
+8. Once the program finished, a `.xlsx` file is created containing the location and sizes of each labeled grain

 ## Next steps / Improvements
 - Handling Errors